The Saturday Run

 On Memorial Day, wear blue: run to remember produces a national memorial event.
 Partnering with local non-profits, we encourage runners and walkers across the nation to commit to run or walk miles in honor of our fallen service members.
 Runners can join their local chapters, organize a meet-up, or run individually.

 Gold Star Race Program

-The family members who have sacrificed all in service to our nation deserve the opportunity to not only heal, but thrive after losing their loved ones. wear blue emboldens Gold Star family members in the healing process through running.
-The Gold Star Race Program provides these Gold Star family members race selection and access, as well as the training and support necessary to complete a wear blue endurance running event.
-Each program recipient will receive one personalized wear blue shirt, one pair of running shoes, one race entry, airfare to race, lodging for race, training plan for race, a certified running coach, and support throughout the training and race experience.
+wear blue serves to embolden Gold Star family members in their healing process through running.
+Our Gold Star Race Program recipients receive race selection/access, a personalized wear blue shirt, a pair of running shoes, one race entry, airfare to race, lodging, training, a certified running coach, and support throughout the training and race experience.
 The athlete’s fallen service member will be uniquely honored on the tribute wear blue Mile.
+Learn more…

 wear blue: run to remember’s For the Fighting Program actively shows our service men and women that their service is not forgotten nor taken for granted.
 The program solicits nominations from military organizations across the country for E5 and below service members with recent deployment experience to participate in an endurance event as part of the wear blue community. wear blue provides an official training plan, race entry, transportation, lodging, a small stipend, and the mentorship of a senior military leader.
 It’s a memorable weekend for the participants and showcases that we, the American people, are thankful for their continued service.